Echo Post Office

 In the 20th century, Summit County underwent significant changes and diversification.
 In the 1960s, Park City transformed into a popular ski resort destination, hosting the Olympic Winter Games in 2002.
 Today, Summit County is known for its stunning natural beauty, recreational opportunities, and vibrant communities.
 It remains a popular tourist destination, offering a unique blend of history, outdoor adventures, and cultural experiences.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Summit County, Utah.
+This timeline provides a concise overview of the key events in the history of Summit County, Utah.

 • 1847 - Pioneer settlers from The Church of Jesus Christ of Latter-day Saints (LDS Church) arrive in the Salt Lake Valley, including what is now Summit County.